ChilliCream/graphql-platform/README.md

 **Hot Chocolate is a GraphQL Server for _.net core_ and _.net classic_**

-_Hot Chocolate_

-Is a GraphQL server and parser implementation based on the current GraphQL [draft specification](http://facebook.github.io/graphql/draft/) defined by facebook.
+_Hot Chocolate_ is a GraphQL server and parser implementation based on the current GraphQL [draft specification](http://facebook.github.io/graphql/draft/) defined by facebook.

 ## Getting Started